 It took you HOW long?

-It took me years to make myself a well-fitting block - or rather a block from which I could consistenly make well-fitting clothes.
-From my first attempt at making myself a personalised bodice block to the final block I now took .....seven years.
+It took me years to make myself a well-fitting block – or rather a block from which I could consistently make well-fitting clothes.
+From my first attempt at making myself a personalized bodice block to the final block I now took (which is the block I use to make the dresses you see on in the left column) …..seven years.
 To be clear on this: the actual creation of the block itself not a problem, but the resultant 2D shape that was created (with my measurements and a set of instructions) did not result in a good flat representation of my 3D figure.
-When I took that flat block and made a 3D shape from fabric, it didn't fit well.
+When I took that flat block and made a 3D shape from fabric, it didn’t fit well.